 I’m Amanda from A Very Curious Class.
-I’m excited to help Nicki out today while she is on her mission trip.
+I’m excited to help Nicki out today

 I thought for a week or so about what I wanted to share with you.
-Parent communication is important to me, so I decided to share a couple tools I use to make communication a little easier in this technological age.
-All of these services are incredibly easy to set up and are free!
+Parent communication is important to

-I use remind 101 for quick reminders.
-At the beginning of the year, I share information about Remind 101 with families.
-We have conferences prior to school starting, so I share information with families then.
-Open House/Meet the Teacher Night would also be a good time to share this information.
+information.
 Parents just send a text to the phone number provided for you by Remind 101 to subscribe.
 You are then able to text all families at the same time.
 It does not give out your personal cell phone number; Remind 101 assigns you a number.
 I believe they now have an app, but last year I just did my reminders on my computer.
 You have a 140 character limit (like a tweet).
 You are able to schedule your reminders for the future, so I typically set up a month at a time of the items I knew were coming up.
 I kept it to a text or two (at most) a week.

 I remind families of early dismissals, parties/special events, permission slips needing signed, etc. My students' families appreciated this quick communication sent directly to their phones.